fengxinhhh/Concis/packages/concis-react/src/Skeleton/index.md

 ## Show Title

-Configure title to display the title skeleton.
+Configure `title` to display the title skeleton.

 <code src="./demos/index2.tsx" />

 ## Show avatar

-Configure avatar to display the title skeleton.
+Configure `avatar` to display the title skeleton.

 <code src="./demos/index3.tsx" />

 ## Custom quantity and width

-The number of columns is displayed through row configuration, and the width of each column is configured through width.
+The number of columns is displayed through `row` configuration, and the width of each column is configured through `width`.

 <code src="./demos/index4.tsx" />